arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 The deploy procedure should be automated so it requires a minimum of human interaction.
 With the information from the README and correct credentials it should be a matter of running a command in the shell or pressing a button to put a new version of the application online.

 Automation is important to avoid human errors.
-If there are any manual tasks involved with making a deploy, sooner or later someone will forget to do these or not get them done correctly.
+If there are any manual tasks involved with making a deploy, sooner or later someone will forget to do them or do them incorrectly.
 There can be bugs in deploy scripts but once they are discovered and fixed they will not happen again.

 * [Why Continuous Deployment?](http://www.startuplessonslearned.com/2009/06/why-continuous-deployment.html)
 * [Continuous delivery](http://en.wikipedia.org/wiki/Continuous_delivery)

 ## Application environments

-A application should be capable of behaving differently depending of what environment it is run in.
+An application should be capable of behaving differently depending of what environment it is running in.

-Examples of different behaviours that depends on the current environment might be how much detail is displayed on error pages, what goes in to log files, javascript minification or if the application should send e-mail messages.
+Examples of different behaviours that depends on the current environment might be how much detail is displayed on error pages, what goes into log files, javascript minification or if the application should send e-mail messages.
 Using environments you get a common way to handle these special cases.

 The default environments are `development`, `test`, `staging` and `production`.
 Development is the default mode that the application run in when you run it locally.
 Test is the environment your tests run in.
 Staging and production are environments that the application run in when deployed.
 The production environment is where the actual end users use the application and staging is a replica of production that is used to test changes before they are pushed to production.